Raynham, Massachusetts: Transportation

 The intersection of Interstate 495 and Massachusetts Route 24, a four-lane divided highway, is located at the town's border with Bridgewater.
 Additionally, U.S. Route 44, Massachusetts Route 104 and Route 138 pass through the town.
-Route 24 has one exit which gives access to the town, Exit 13 (Route 44), and there is also a Raynham exit on Interstate 495, Exit 8 (Route 138).
+Route 24 has one exit which gives access to the town, Exit 20 (Route 44), and there is also a Raynham exit on Interstate 495: Exit 22 (Route 138).

-Raynham is one of the towns covered by the Greater Attleboro Taunton Regional Transit Authority (GATRA) bus service.
-The MBTA Commuter Rail's nearest stop is in neighboring Bridgewater, on the Middleborough/Lakeville Line.
-The second phase of the MBTA's South Coast Rail project is proposed to extend the existing Stoughton Line south through Easton and Raynham to Fall River and New Bedford.
-The line would make a station stop at the proposed Raynham Place Station, which would be located next to Raynham Park.
+Raynham is served Greater Attleboro Taunton Regional Transit Authority (GATRA) bus service.
+The nearest MBTA Commuter Rail stations are Bridgewater and East Taunton on the Fall River/New Bedford Line.
+The proposed second phase of the South Coast Rail project would include Raynham Place station.

 The nearest local airport is in Taunton; commercial air service exists at Logan International Airport in Boston and at T. F. Green Airport in Providence, Rhode Island.